anitastuberg/industrielldesign.no/README.md

 ## Making changes to scss

 1. Install sass (how?)
+2. If a new .scss file, add it to main.scss
-2. cd assets/css/
+3. cd assets/css/
-3. sass --watch main.scss:main.css
+4. sass --watch main.scss:main.css
-4. saved changes in scss files will automatically compile to the css-file.
+5. saved changes in scss files will automatically compile to the css-file.